evanjd/python-logi-circle/README.md

 - `2.x` - which targets the public API **(you are here)**
 - [`1.x`](https://github.com/evanjd/python-logi-circle/tree/private-api) - which targets the private API ([`private-api` branch](https://github.com/evanjd/python-logi-circle/tree/private-api))

-To access the public API, you must request access from Logitech.
-Unfortunately, it's become increasingly difficult to get API keys issued by Logitech.
-Initially, API key requests were turned around in a few business days.
-Now, the wait time is several months.

-If you still want to request access, please refer to the instructions [here](https://www.home-assistant.io/components/logi_circle/#requesting-api-access) for more information.
-Otherwise, please refer to the [`private-api` branch](https://github.com/evanjd/python-logi-circle/tree/private-api).

 ## Features implemented